Watch Taking a Sledgehammer to Bottlenecks 🎥 as Ruth & Steph show how AI actually fixes margins.

 If you are a metals manufacturer evaluating tools for mill certificate management, inventory traceability, or cutting plan optimisation, GoSmarter is the only purpose-built option in this list.
 Katana and Fiix solve legitimate problems in manufacturing.
 Just not the ones metals operations face with long-product stock and mill certs.

-If you are unsure whether GoSmarter is the right fit for your operation, the MillCert Reader free trial is the fastest way to find out.
+If you are unsure whether GoSmarter is the right fit for your operation, the MillCert Reader 50% off your first month is the fastest way to find out.
 Upload a batch of certificates.
 The result either proves the value or it does not.
 No sales call required.

 Go Deeper